JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 ***************************

-As part of the Argentinean localization, document types defined by the AFIP are now available in the **Partner form**.
+As part of the Argentinean localization, document types defined by the AFIP are now available in the *partner form*.
 Information is essential for most transactions.
 There are six :guilabel:`Identification Types` available by default, as well as 32 inactive types.

 .. image:: argentina/identification-types.png
-   :align: center
    :alt: A list of AR Localization document types in Odoo, as defined by AFIP.

 .. note::